FredHutch/FAMLI/README.md

   P:--------------------
 ```

-  2. We can use the total depth of coverage for a peptide (normalized to the peptide length) to
+  2. We use the total depth of coverage for a peptide (normalized to the peptide length) to
   iteratively reassign multiply aligned sequences to the more likely peptide to be present

 ### Approach

-  1. Align all input nucleotide reads in amino acid space against a reference database.
+  1. Align all input nucleotide reads in amino acid space against a reference database of peptides.
   2. Filter out all recruited reference sequences with highly uneven coverage (assuming all
   possible aligning sequences are truly from this peptide):
   Standard deviation / Mean of coverage depth per amino acid of the peptide > 1.0